Compared to old-fashioned high street banks, modern fintech brands like Revolut can save you a LOT of money when traveling.

 For starters, their free plan has all the features you need if you’re not looking to spend money.
 This includes a £200 limit of no-fee ATM withdrawals, international spending, and no-fee currency exchange between Monday-Friday.

 However, if you’re looking to pay for a personal plan then Revolut has some of the best features on the market.
-This includes higher limits for no-fee ATM withdrawals, 24/7 priority customer support, personalized cards, and daily interest on USD savings.
+This includes higher limits for no-fee ATM withdrawals (up to £2,000), 24/7 priority customer support, personalized cards, and daily interest on USD savings.

 Choosing Revolut for travel means that you’ll also get access to a variety of awesome features.
 This includes free travel insurance (including overseas medical insurance), access to airport lounges, and a concierge service.